Skip to content

 Art Déco of New York

-The art déco style can be seen as a continuation of the art nouveau style or Jugentstil style which increased in popularity in the Western World around WW I. Art deco formalises the language of Jugentstil, gets more structured and formalised but retains some playful elements of art nouveau.
-The style was popular in New York in the beginning of the 1930s and can be seen in Manhattan – if one looks close enough.
+The art déco style can be seen as a continuation of the art nouveau style or Jugentstil style, which increased in popularity in the Western World around WW I. Art deco formalizes the language of Jugentstil, gets more structured and formalized but retains some playful elements of art nouveau.
+The style was popular in New York at the beginning of the 1930s and can be seen in Manhattan – if one looks closely enough.

 test